Unions protest over delay to pay rises at Sheffield Hallam University

 “So we want them to commit to paying.
 That’s not an ongoing payment, it’s a one-off – and that would benefit people immensely.”

-Sheffield Hallam has been experiencing an extended period of financial difficulty.
-The university has been in a financial deficit for the last several years.
+Sheffield Hallam has been experiencing a period of financial difficulty and has been in a financial deficit for the last few years.

 Joe Wheatley said: “It’s not going to benefit students here.
 It’s not going to benefit the people of Sheffield.
 And so for us, it’s a colossal waste of time and money.